 We have long campaigned for a reform of marriage laws – in order to gain legal recognition for both same-sex and humanist marriage ceremonies.
-Same-sex marriages are legal throughout the UK and crown dependencies, except in Northern Ireland.
+Same-sex marriages are legal throughout the UK and crown dependencies, and were most recently legalised in Northern Ireland.

 In relation to same-sex couples, we want marriage law to be reformed so that two men or two women enjoy the same access to marriage as a man and a woman.
-In England, Scotland, and Wales this is now possible, but it remains unlawful in Northern Ireland.
+In England, Scotland, and Wales this is now possible, and will be in Northern Ireland from 2020.
 We also supported the legalisation of same-sex civil partnerships across the UK.